solita/solita.github.com/_posts/2018-04-10-user-manual-maintained-as-code.md

 ## The Old Way

 We have maintained our user manual as a few enormous pages in Confluence.
 Confluence has offered a simple way to allow multiple editors, easy formatting and attaching images.
 When the software is delivered, the manual should be shipped with the new version.
-In our project, this has meant converting the Confluence pages to an html format, which then could be saved in a dedicated web server location for the users to find via internet.
+In our project, this has meant converting the Confluence pages to an HTML format, which then could be saved in a dedicated web server location for the users to find via internet.

 ### Too much monkey business

 Importing turned out to be a lot of work despite being a basic functionality of Confluence.
-The manual work included editing the generated html files, such as, removing unnecessary content from the header and footer, removing the list of attachments and so on.
+The manual work included editing the generated HTML files, such as, removing unnecessary content from the header and footer, removing the list of attachments and so on.
 Doing it once is not a big deal, but when you do it in every couple of weeks, it feels quite boring.
-We tried to find a way to customize the look-and-feel of the html import but there were not enough tools to handle it.
-Confluence offers extensive support customizing the output when converting to pdf but not when converting to html.
-Of course, some of the needs could have been handled with custom css, but it seemed not to be a long-lasting solution.
+We tried to find a way to customize the look-and-feel of the HTML import but there were not enough tools to handle it.
+Confluence offers extensive support customizing the output when converting to PDF but not when converting to HTML.
+Of course, some of the needs could have been handled with custom CSS, but it seemed not to be a long-lasting solution.

 ### Outside the Natural Flow